 However, some parts such as the hydro papers will end up running out and you will have to replace them.

 On the other hand, the hydration sponges are recommended to be changed every 6-12 months, although there are some tricks so that they can last much longer.
-But in no case, It will be a problem of wear but of accumulation of stains, aesthetic problems, or high fungal contamination.
+But in no case, will be a problem of wear but of accumulation of stains, aesthetic problems, or high fungal contamination.

 If you buy it at GSW, you will have a tool that will last you many years with which you will be totally satisfied.

-Is A Wet Palette Worth It?
+Is A wet palette Warhammer Worth It?

-Thanks to the new drying time of your paints, you will be able to perform more advanced painting techniques like glazing and blending.
+Thanks to the new drying time of your colors, you will be able to perform more advanced painting techniques like glazing and blending.
 Furthermore, if you wish to paint a complete wargame army, such quick drying times can really be a problem having to mix over and over again the same mix of colors.

 Because your acrylics will stay fresh for many days, the next time you sit down to paint you can start straight away, without looking again for the same colors you used last time, shaking all bottles, and pricking the tips of all bottles to let the paints out.
-Just remember to close your palette up between uses, that's it.
+Just remember to close your watercolor palette up between uses, that's it.

 Is Condensation Normal?